If you’re planning on visiting Thailand then you need to be sure of visa requirements.

 - Proof of hotel or Airbnb stay.
 Again, I was also asked for this when I entered Thailand recently.
 I just showed a copy of my Airbnb confirmation and they accepted it.

-If you are wanting to stay in Thailand longer than 30 days (or 45 days at the moment) then you can apply for a visa.
+If you are wanting to stay in Thailand longer than 30 days then you can apply for a visa.

 There are 2 different tourist visas available that will give you 60 days in Thailand.

 You do need to apply in advance.
 You’re not able to apply for either of them after you’ve entered Thailand.

 Here’s a quick overview: